aralroca/next-translate/README.md

 ### Add /pages to .gitignore

-`/pages` directory is going to be generated every time based on `/pages_`, so is not necessary to track in git.
+`/pages` directory is going to be generated every time based on `/pages_`, so it's not necessary to track it in git.

 ## 3. Getting started (with a server)